How do Heat Pumps Work?

 When an air-source heat pump is in cooling mode, it absorbs heat inside the home and releases it outdoors.
 When a heat pump is in heating mode, it absorbs heat from outside and releases it indoors.
 Here is how it works:

 Liquid refrigerant is pumped through the expansion valve in the indoor coil, which acts as the evaporator.
 Air from inside the house is blown across the coils, where the refrigerant absorbs heat energy.
 The cool air is then blown through the ductwork in the home.

 The gaseous refrigerant then passes through the compressor, which pressurizes the gas and causes it to heat up.
 The pressurized refrigerant then moves through the heat pump system to the coil in the outdoor unit.

 A fan in the outdoor unit moves outside air across the coils, which serve as condenser coils in cooling mode.
 Since the outside air is cooler than the gas refrigerant, heat is transferred from the refrigerant to the outside air.
 The refrigerant condenses back to a liquid as it cools and is pumped through the system to the expansion valve in the indoor unit.

 The expansion valve reduces the pressure of the liquid refrigerant, which significantly cools it.
 It is then ready to be pumped back to the evaporator coil in the indoor unit and restart the cycle.

-As you can see, a heat pump operates similarly to a central air conditioning unit.
-However, unlike central air conditioning, a heat pump system can also operate in heating mode, making it a great option for homes during cooler months.
-When working in heating mode, the cycle is the same, except that the flow of refrigerant is reversed using the reversing valve.
-Then the heating source becomes the outside air (even when the temperature of the air is very low), the outside coil functions as an evaporator, and the indoor coil functions as a condenser.
-As a result, warm air is released throughout your home.
+These steps describe how a heat pump works when operating in cool mode, and you may see that it is fairly similar to a central air conditioning unit.
+However, unlike central air conditioning, a heat pump can operate in heating mode.
+When doing so, it works in the same way, except that the flow of refrigerant is reversed using the reversing valve.
+Then the heating source becomes the outside air (even when the external temperature is very low), the outside coil functions as an evaporator, and the indoor coil functions as a condenser.
+However, the physics are the same and result in warm air being released in the home.